Ozsie/gpioMock/README.md

 A framework to mock GPIO by redirecting calls to /sys/class/gpio/* to ./sys/class/gpio/*

-This framework does not provide any simulated hardware, with the exception of DS18B20 digital thermomters which can be simulated in a number of ways.
+This framework does not provide any simulated hardware, however it features a system to add mocked hardware that is accessed through the file system.

 GPIO Mock redirects any fs function call concerning paths starting with '/sys/class/gpio' to (by default) './sys/class/gpio'.
 This means that tests that either do not require hardware, or tests that can function with